Steve Sneath Retail Solutions Consultant at Intersoft

 Retail isn’t for the faint hearted.
 It can be a complex business, full of challenges and opportunities.
 But for those who get it right, it can be tremendously rewarding and profitable too.

 It’s also an important part of the UK economy, accounting for more than £350 billion in revenue and employing nearly 3 million people.

 One of the greatest challenges every retailer faces today is managing peak periods.
 How do you maintain exceptional customer service, keep transactions simple and deliver on the promise without ramping up too much cost and infrastructure?
 Retailers must deliver a consistent high level of customer experience despite the unpredictable nature of these spikes in demand.

-A decade ago, for many retailers there was only one peak period a year to contend with; the festive season, closely followed by January Sales.
+A changing landscape A decade ago, for many retailers there was only one peak period a year to contend with; the festive season, closely followed by January Sales.
 Now these peaks have spread, with summer sales and Autumnal initiatives like ‘Black Friday’.
 If retailers scale up their infrastructure to meet this demand, what happens during the rest of the year when trade is often up to four times lower?
 Cost and overhead can be prohibitive and in a business with tight margins, maintaining capacity for peak periods during the quiet times is a no-go.

 For retailers who fail, the cost has been high.
 During the run up to Christmas in 2014, Yodel failed to deliver many goods in promised timeframes, leaving retailers like Amazon, Argos, Tesco Direct and Boots to face a tirade of complaints.
 Hardly surprising when a delivery window had been promised in time for the big day.